STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Experiments

 \subsection{Comparisons of Generalization}

 In this section, we study the generalization ability of the proposed approach.
-We compare our network with several state-of-the-art networks including HED~\cite{xie2015holistically}, RCF~\cite{liu2017richer}, BDCN~\cite{he2019bi} and DexiNed~\cite{poma2020dense}.
-For generalization, we train all networks on \textit{BSDS}, and evaluate them on \textit{BIPED}.
-All other methods are trained supervisedly with labeled edge maps while our network is self-trained without using any labels.
+We compare our network with several state-of-the-art networks including HED~\cite{xie2015holistically}, RCF~\cite{liu2017richer}, BDCN~\cite{he2019bi}, DexiNed~\cite{poma2020dense} and PiDiNet\cite{su2021pixel}.
+For generalization, we train all these backbones on \textit{BSDS}, and evaluate them on \textit{BIPED} .
+All other methods are trained supervisedly with labeled edge maps while our network is self-trained without using any human annotations.
 Note that our networks do not initialized from any pretrained models while others are pretrained with ImageNet~\cite{deng2009imagenet}.
-We also show the evaluations of our networks trained on larger datasets \textit{COCO-val2017} and \textit{COCO-train+val2017}, where more unlabeled images lead to better performance.
-The quantitative results can be seen in Table~\ref{tab:generalization} and qualitative results in Figure~\ref{fig:generalization}.
-Our edge maps have more details thus outperforming other methods significantly, attaining $4.8\%$ improvement for ODS and $5.8\%$ for OIS.

-In Table~\ref{tab:multicue}-\ref{tab:biped}, previous works are capable of performing well when training and evaluating on the same datasets.
-However, from Table~\ref{tab:generalization} we can see that their generalization ability is limited when evaluating on unseen datasets.
-Our network self-trained on unlabeled \textit{BSDS} dataset outperforms other networks on unseen \textit{BIPED} dataset.
-Currently, the generalization ability of edge detection networks remains an open problem, and it is important in practical applications.
+Moreover, we also compare the performance with the most similar self-training edge detection framework ULE (Unsupervised Learning of Edges)~\cite{li2016unsupervised}.
+ULE starts with Sobel edges~\cite{kittler1983accuracy} and adopts EpicFlow~\cite{revaud2015epicflow} for optical flow estimation.
+The motion edges are detected on colored flow maps and then applied to train the new edge detector, which will further detect edges for the next iteration.
+Since optical flow estimation needs consecutive frames, ULE combines videos from two different datasets: the Video Segmentation Benchmark (VSB)~\cite{galasso2013unified} and the YouTube Object dataset (YTB)~\cite{prest2012learning}, leading to $\sim$50K frames after frame filtering.